Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Numerical methods and parameters

-The system, studied by Burgess et al. \cite{BurgessScott2017,BurgessScott2018}, assumed stationarity by imposing an integral length scale far below the largest length scales of the system domain.
+As already mentioned in the previous sections \ref{section3_2} and \ref{section3_3}, the threshold choice for the VM, the f-FTLE and the b-FTLE criterion to sample coherent regions from the vorticity distribution is not straightforward.
+Therefore, the threshold is chosen such that the three-subregime structure of the coherent vortex number density, $n(A)$, in equation \eqref{eq:three_part_number_density} is realized most clearly.
+The system studied by \citet{BurgessScott2017,BurgessScott2018} assumed stationarity by imposing an integral length scale far below the largest length scales of the system domain.
 On the contrary, our system is in a statistically stationary state with constant kinetic energy $E$ and enstrophy $\Omega$ according to figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (a).
-Therefore, we analyse the scaling sensitivity of the number density $n(A)$ only in dependence of the coherent area $A$ without the time $t$, as presented in figures \ref{fig:number_density_vorticity_threshold_fwdFTLE_bwdFTLE_okuboweiss_varying_area_occupation_run2} (b), (e), (h) and (k).
+Therefore, we analyse the scaling sensitivity of the number density $n(A)$ only in dependence of the coherent area $A$ without the time $t$, as presented in figures \ref{fig:number_density_vorticity_threshold_fwdFTLE_bwdFTLE_okuboweiss_varying_area_occupation_run2_3} (b), (e), (h) and (k).